ernstlab/csrep/README.md

 Hello!
-Wecome to CSREP- a method that probabilisitcally estimate the chromatin state annotation for a group of related samples ( <a href="https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btac722/6808617">Manuscript</a>).
+Welcome to CSREP- a method that probabilisitcally estimate the chromatin state annotation for a group of related samples ( <a href="https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btac722/6808617">Manuscript</a>).
 A direct application of CSREP is to calculate the differential chromatin state mappings between two groups with multiple samples.
-Our manuscript will be made public shortly.

 # Data Availability
 ## CSREP scores for cell groups from ROADMAP